 The mission of the Office of Church Relations is to cultivate a strong working relationship between the University of Mount Olive and the Convention of Original Free Will Baptists.

-This office was first created to assist the Church as it faithfully provided financial support to the University of Mount Olive.
-As the office has developed and grown, we have actively sought ways in which the University of Mount Olive can be an effective resource to the Church.
+The office was first created to assist the Church as it faithfully provided financial support to the University of Mount Olive.
+As the office has developed and grown, it has actively sought ways to be an effective resource to the Church.
 This includes providing preachers for Sunday worship services, musicians who help lead worship, and the portfolios of College alumni who are eligible to serve congregations in ministry.
-At the same time, the Office of Church Relations helps the University understand the mission and needs of the Church so that the University can serve its founding Church more effectively.
+At the same time, the Office of Church Outreach helps the University understand the mission and needs of the Church so that the University can serve its founding Church more effectively.

 In more recent years, a focus has been on Bridge Builders.
 A Bridge Builder is an individual or church organization that gives an unrestricted gift of $150 or more at their county dinner.
 Six categories are included as Bridge Builders: